Ravioli Bake

 “Made this and loved it.
 It was so easy and perfect for a busy weeknight.
 My pasta loving family gobbled it up.
 We might try it again with tortellini and some added vegetables.” – Terry

-Dinner doesn’t get much easier than baked ravioli with frozen ravioli.
-This cozy dish layers cheesy pasta, hearty meat, and rich marinara for a no-fuss meal that tastes like comfort in a casserole dish.
-No boiling, no complicated steps—just straight-up flavor.
+Dinner doesn’t get much easier than this easy ravioli bake recipe.
+It’s a cozy dish with layers of cheesy pasta, hearty meat, and rich marinara for a no-fuss meal that tastes like comfort in a casserole dish.
+No boiling, no complicated steps, just straight-up flavor.

 Top down image showing a white mixing bowl filled with sausage, pasta sauce, and spinach unmixed